 Being a travel and food blogger, I eat at some really great restaurants.
-Although a lot are on par with others, some restaurants are exemplary dining spots that I feel you all would enjoy.
+Although many are on par with others, some restaurants are exemplary dining spots that I feel you all would enjoy.

-Impressive Main Courses and Side Dishes
+Bogey’s Impressive Main Courses and Side Dishes

-Bogeys Bar & Restaurant offered so many interesting dinner choices that deciding what to order was a chore.
+Bogeys Restaurant offered so many tasty dinner choices that deciding what to order was a chore.
 Their menu included steaks, fresh seafood, and pasta.
 Bogeys’ Fish-of-the-Day was grouper, which almost all of us ended up choosing.
 Between the four of us we ordered the Normandy (mushrooms, hearts of palm, crabmeat, roasted almonds, and creamy lemon butter sauce) and California (with grilled Portobello mushrooms and avocado slices) fish selections, Chicken Continental (with diced tomatoes, Parmesan cheese, and green onions), and Stuffed Shrimp (eight large shrimp full of blue crab stuffing).
 They all came out picture perfect and the smells were enchanting.

 Our meals came with mixed vegetables, a medley of broccoli, carrots, and squash, or baked potatoes.
 A hint of cole slaw was on each plate as well.
-My California Grouper entree was pan-seared in Panko bread crumbs and drizzled with béarnaise sauce (which I loved on the mushrooms!) in addition to the creamy lemon butter sauce.
+My California Grouper entree was pan-seared with Panko bread crumbs and drizzled with béarnaise sauce (which I loved on the mushrooms!) in addition to the creamy lemon butter sauce.
 It was magnificent!
 All of us enjoyed our food immensely.

 660 Baldwin Avenue, DeFuniak Springs, FL 32435

 (850) 951-2233 (CAFE)